Nancy Kopp: Construction of toll lanes on I-270 and I-495 Beltway

 Kopp is one of three members of the Maryland State Board of Public Works (with Comptroller Franchot and Governor Hogan) who decided whether to approve the governor's plan to expand Interstate Highways I-495 ("the Beltway") and I-270.
 The plan implements toll lanes on the Capital Beltway where it passes through Maryland and had support in 2019 from 60% of residents of the Washington area, although in the same poll, respondents also expressed concern about home seizures, pollution and increasing traffic from the plan.

 Kopp had not publicly announced beforehand how she intended to vote on Governor Hogan's proposal, though she was described as an "avowed skeptic" of the plan.
 On June 5, 2019, Kopp's was the opposing vote in a 2–1 approval of Hogan's plan to solicit private companies to build and operate toll lanes, on I-270 first and then the beltway.

+Post-treasurer career

+In April 2023, Kopp was appointed to the Board of Visitors for the University of Maryland Center for Environmental Science.